svsraju/Marketing-Campaign-For-Starbucks/README.md

 # Marketing Campaign for Starbucks
 ## Motivation

-The name **Starbucks** need no introduction.
-It is well known american Coffee comapany chain.
+The name **Starbucks** needs no introduction.
+It is well known american coffee comapany chain.
 Personally I am a constant customer at Starbucks, one of the reasons which made this project interesting.
 Also, the data and the problem we will dealing with is a real-life like situation or use-case.
 This project gave me an opportunity to explore my data science skills to solve any given problem.

 ## I. Understanding the Business